alexeyrodriguez/toktts/README.md

  the 1.5kpbs bit rate by `75 * 2 * 10` which yields `1500` bits per second.
  Taking into account two seconds of audio that we use, the TTS model needs to generate a sequence of 300 audio tokens.
+ * To keep feature engineering simple, we prefer to use a large machine for generating datasets and use caching from Hugging Face's `datasets` package as much as possible.

 # Installation